The Affective Empathy, Cognitive Empathy,

 Inconsistent Definitions.
 There are different definitions use for both 'affective empathy' and 'cognitive empathy'. the definitions of affective and cognitive empathy do not seem consistent.

 Model is Losing Support.
 I've heard academics mentioned this affective/cognitive model is losing support in the academic community and felt it would be gone in 10 years.
-Marco mentioned they are two sides of the same coin.
+Marco Iacaboni mentioned to me in a interview that Affective and Cognitive are two sides of the same coin.

 Critique of the Affective-Cognitive Empathy Model: Towards a More Wholistic Understanding